-B&F managed all aspects of this two-story addition to house the Center's teaching studios and offices, ensuring the small non-profit institution could focus on its mission of providing visual arts education to the community.
+B&F managed all aspects of a two-story addition to house the Center's teaching studios and offices, ensuring the small non-profit could focus on its mission of providing visual arts education to the community.

 Our Project Managers facilitated communication between the Center’s staff and the contractor to keep the facility operational and safe for students.
 When an undocumented power line was discovered during the excavation for the addition, B&F worked with energy provider PECO and the contractor to relocate the line and recover the schedule so that planned classes would not be disrupted.

-Since the project was funded in part by a state grant, Becker & Frondorf oversaw all required submissions to Pennsylvania’s RACP funding program.
-Our team also assisted in coordinating the purchase and relocation of specialized art equipment, including a kiln.
+Since the project was funded in part by a state grant, B&F oversaw all required submissions to Pennsylvania’s RACP funding program.
+Our team also assisted with the purchase and relocation of specialized art equipment, including a kiln.
 The expansion has allowed the Center to achieve its goals by providing space for new jewelry and painting studios, adding natural light to the enhanced ceramics studio, and creating a new front entrance for the galleries.

 View more of B&F’s wide range of iconic projects, from 13-story new hotels in Center City Philadelphia to sensitive renovations of historic buildings.